EliaDG/Master-Thesis/README.md

 Welcome!
 The structure of this repository is the following:

+- In `Latex/` you can find the PDFs and corresponding raw Latex code for the formatting of the final file;
+- `Literature/` gathers all papers and articles mentioned in the Bibliography, plus some others which I read during the initial literature exploration phase but turned out to be not relevant for the final Thesis;
-- In `Pitch/` you can find the PDFs of my Topic Pitch and Update presentations;
+- In `Pitch/` you can find the PDFs of my Topic Pitch and Update presentations with my Supervisor;
-- In `Project/` you can find the main body of research with code and data.
+- In `Project/` is the main body of research with R code and data.
 - `Setup.xlxs` is an Excel Table I used to monitor data coverage, notes and sources as I was collecting.

 More in detail, `Project/` contains: